 The Board regularly considers the appropriate leadership structure for the Company and whether the same individual should serve as the Company's CEO and Chairman of the Board or whether different individuals should serve in these positions.
 The Board believes that it is important to retain the flexibility to make this determination from time to time to reflect the structure that the Board believes will provide the best leadership to the Company and to best serve the interests of the Company's stockholders.
 While the Board has determined to combine these roles currently, it may elect in the future to separate them.
-Mr. Davis currently serves as the Company's President, CEO and Chairman of the Board.
-Mr. Kackley currently serves as the Lead Director (as elected by the independent directors).
+Mr. Davis currently serves as the Company's CEO and Chairman of the Board.
+Mr. Lundeen currently serves as the Lead Director, as elected by the independent directors.

 The Board has responsibility for the oversight of risk management.
-The Board, either as a whole or through its committees, regularly discusses with management the Company's major risk exposures, their potential impact on the Company, and the steps necessary to manage them.
+The Board, either as a whole or through its committees, regularly discusses with management the Company's major risk exposures (including, but not limited to, risks associated with the COVID-19 pandemic, cybersecurity risks and the risks described below), their potential impact on the Company, and the steps necessary to manage them.
+The Board has monitored and continues to oversee the risks associated with the COVID-19 pandemic and the Company's strategy to mitigate the impact of such risks on the Company's operations, strategies and financial planning.
 While the Board is ultimately responsible for risk oversight at the Company, the committees assist the Board in fulfilling its oversight responsibilities in certain areas of risk.
 In particular, the Audit Committee meets periodically with management in order to review the Company's significant financial risk exposures and the steps management has taken to monitor and control such exposures.
 The Nominating & Governance Committee focuses on the management of risks associated with board organization, membership and structure, succession planning for the directors and executive officers, and corporate governance.
 Finally, the Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks arising from compensation policies and programs.